If you cannot find the answer here, please contact Pure Support

 - Why isn't my PeopleProfiler web site updating when I edit my profile in Pure?

 - The PeopleProfiler web site system updates from Pure overnight so you will see changes the day after you update your profile in Pure.
-If your web site hasn't updated after 24 hours please let us know.
+If your web site hasn't updated after a few days do let us know.

 - Why aren't my projects in my profile and/or on the web site?